gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 ## How To Use Them?

 The amount of current through the drain-source in controlled by a voltage on the gate.
 To make a basic switch, you can insert an N-Channel MOSFET between the load and ground.
 The source is connected to ground, and the drain to the negative terminal of the load.
 If the gate is given 0V (aka connected to ground), the switch will be off.
-If more than `\(V_{GS(th)}\)` is applied to the gate, the MOSFET will turn on (start conducting), and the load will get power.
+If significantly more than `\(V_{GS(th)}\)` is applied to the gate, the MOSFET will fully turn on (conduct current), and the load will get power.

 P-channels work in a similar manner to N-channels, the difference being that a negative `\(V_{GS}\)` has to be applied to turn them off (that is, the voltage on the gate has to be less than that on the source).
 This results in them commonly being used for high-side switching, in where the source is connected to Vcc, the drain to the load, and the gate voltage pulled low to turn it on, or pulled-up to `\(V_{cc}\)` to turn it off.

-In any case, do not leave the MOSFET gate floating.
+**In any case, do not leave the MOSFET gate floating**.
 Since it has a very high impedance input, if the gate is not driven, then noise can change the voltage on the gate, and cause the MOSFET to conduct/have undefined behaviour.

+The above examples describing switching a MOSFET from it's fully off state to it's fully on state.
+But if you apply a `\(V_{GS}\)` at or just above `\(V_{GS(th)}\)`, the MOSFET will only partially turn on.
+You are now operating the MOSFET in it's _linear_ region.

+{{% note %}}
+The _linear_ region of a MOSFET is a very confusing term, and can **completely switch (ha, switch...get it?) meaning depending on the literature your're reading**!
+Let's now avoid confusion by calling the region when the MOSFET is partially on the _ohmic_ region, and the region when the MOSFET is fully on the _saturation_ region.
+For more discussion on this confusion, see this [StackExchange Electrical Engineering thread](https://electronics.stackexchange.com/questions/76071/meaning-of-mosfet-linear-region-in-the-context-of-switching-losses).
+{{% /note %}}

 ## Leakage Current